The KMA has developed partnership programs based on thoughtful collaboration with schools and community organizations throughout Westchester County.

-In 2021, KMA launched a new initiative at the Bedford Hills Correctional Facility, a maximum security women’s prison in Bedford Hills, NY, with collaborative support from Rehabilitation Through The Arts, the program introduces participants to the poetry of ekphrasis by responding to artworks in KMA exhibitions and builds community, confidence, and creativity, culminating with an event in which participants present their poems.
+In 2021, KMA launched a new initiative to engage women incarcerated at the Bedford Hills Correctional Facility and the Taconic Correctional Facility in guided dialogue and poetry writing.
+With collaborative support from Rehabilitation Through The Arts, the program introduces participants to the poetry of ekphrasis by responding to artworks in KMA exhibitions and builds community, confidence, and creativity, culminating with an event in which participants present their poems.

-View poetry and video of the Fall 2021 poetry readings at the upcoming exhibition, American Stories: An exhibition of poems inspired by ARRIVALS.
+View poetry and video from the Fall 2021 poetry readings and exhibition, American Stories: An exhibition of poems inspired by ARRIVALS.

 Building Bridges: Prison Arts Initiative is supported in part by the Two West Foundation and sponsored by a Humanities New York Action Grant with support from the National Endowment for the Humanities..

 The Artist / Writer in Residence Program